 Baklava is a perfect treat to end a meal in Morocco.
 It’s basically composed of pastry, nuts, butter, sugar syrup or honey, and oil.

-This baked good may have been found first in Turkey and become famous in other parts.
+Many may know that this dessert has been found first in Turkey and become famous in other parts.
 Each country might develop its own version of baklava.
 How interesting!

 It might appear too sweet for health-conscious people, but it truly brings a kind of satisfaction for people who want to indulge themselves a little bit.